The story of Two Guns, Arizona could easily be described as a Shakespearian tragedy on Route 66.

 Two Guns, originally known as Canyon Lodge, started out as a modest trading post at the beginning of the 19th century, run by a couple of homesteaders by the names of Mr. and Mrs. Daniel B. Oldfield.
 A few more westward pioneers staked claim to the area over the years, and by the early 1920s the road through town, known as the National Trail Highway, became the preferred route across Diablo Canyon.
-By the time Earle and Louise Cundiff blew into town, swooping up 320 acres of the land, Canyon Lodge was on its way to being a busy stop for travelers.
-By the late '20s, what was once the National Trail Highway was blossoming into the famed Route 66, and the once-isolated trading post was evolving into a bustling stop for incoming drivers needing gas, food, and oil.
+When Earle and Louise Cundiff blew into town, they brought 320 acres of the land, making Canyon Lodge a busy stop for travelers.
+By the late ’20s, what was once the National Trail Highway was blossoming into the famed Route 66, and the once-isolated trading post was evolving into a bustling stop for incoming drivers needing gas, food, and oil.

-Under Miller's watch, the trading post was turned into a full-blown tourist trap, renamed Two Guns.
+Under Miller’s watch, the trading post was renamed Two Guns and turned into a full-blown tourist trap.
 He grew out his hair and braided it, taking on a persona by the name of Chief Crazy Thunder.
-He started a zoo with chicken-wire cages that held mountain lions and other native Arizona animals, and started tours down into a canyon cave now called Apache Death Cave, where 42 Apache men met their death in battle.
+He started a zoo with chicken-wire cages that held mountain lions and other native Arizona animals and started tours down into a canyon cave now called Apache Death Cave, where 42 Apache men met their death in battle.

 It was around this time that people say the curse of Two Guns began.